1999 Indian general election in Madhya Pradesh

 In the 1999 Indian general election for Madhya Pradesh polls were held for 40 seats in the state.
 The result was a major victory for the Bharatiya Janata Party (BJP) which won 29 seats.
 The remaining 11 seats were won by Indian National Congress (INC).

+Election schedule

+The polling schedule for the 1999 General Elections was announced by the Chief Election Commissioner on 11 July 1999.